jbrown1618/vector/docs/api/vector.arraymatrix.md

 |  [vectorBuilder()](./vector.arraymatrix.vectorbuilder.md) |  |  |

 ## Remarks

+Subclasses must specify the usual scalar operations on their contents.

 The constructor for this class is marked as internal.
 Third-party code should not call the constructor directly or create subclasses that extend the `ArrayMatrix` class.